By Jessica Harris — 13 Feb 2021

 If you’re offering travel experiences, website conversion optimization can remove the common barriers to booking so that guests will be more likely to make a reservation.
-The following tips will help you optimise your website so that you get the most bookings possible, allowing you to increase your profits and expand your presence in the local tourism market.
+The following tips can help you optimize your website so that you get the most bookings possible, allowing you to increase your profits and expand your presence in the local tourism market.
 Here’s where to get started.

 The most important button to have on your tour and activity company website is the “Book Now!” button.

-This will allow visitors to quickly and easily make a reservation with you for whatever tour they want to participate in.
+This clear call to action will allow visitors to quickly and easily make a reservation with you for whatever tour they want to participate in.
 If you use other buttons and interactive elements in your web design, make sure they do not distract or compete with the crucial “Book Now!” button.

 It’s important to make all other facets of your website easy to get to from the home page for a smooth and effortless user experience.
 Keep in mind that some people will be viewing your website from their smart phone or tablets, where easy navigation is crucial.
 Having a mobile responsive website (where the website resizes optimally for the device) is essential these days.
 Naturally, Rezdy’s 1-click website feature offers a mobile-optimized website experience.

-Add one or two photos to each page, but don’t forget to create a specific portion of your website that is exclusively for a photo gallery.
+Add one or two photos to each page, but don’t forget to create a specific portion of your website that’s exclusively for a photo gallery.

 Use high-resolution scenery images, which allow the potential customer to experience your tours through their own eyes before they even start to plan their vacation.
-It will entice them to book with you when they know what to expect during their own experience.
+These high-quality images will entice them to book with you when they know what to expect during their own experience.
 You could capture these on your phone, as most smartphones have high-quality cameras now, or you could also choose to invest in a professional photography shoot.

-This creates a direct line of communication between you and your customers, which is much appreciated by your clients.
+Each of these options can create a direct line of communication between you and your customers, which will be much appreciated by your clients.

 Make a list of the different tour packages and experiences that you offer.
 Describe them in a few sentences, using your best details and strong yet descriptive words.

-Include a photograph or a video with each package.
-Make sure your customers know what to expect, how to dress and what they need to bring with them for their tour.
+Include visual elements such as a photograph or a video with each package.
+Make sure your customers know what to expect, how to dress and what they’ll need to bring with them for their tour.

 Set up an “About Us” page that shows photographs of you and your staff members, and explains a bit about your professional qualifications.
 You might even include a short story of how the business came to life.